 Mr. Cohen writes and lectures extensively on labor and employment issues, including in the Rutgers Law Review.
-He created the yearly seminar “Hot Tips in Labor and Employment Law,” which he moderates for the New Jersey Institute for Continuing Legal Education (ICLE).
+In 2005, he created the yearly seminarHot Tips in Labor and Employment Law, which he moderates for the New Jersey Institute for Continuing Legal Education (ICLE).
 This seminar normally has the highest attendance of all the ICLE labor and employment law seminars.

-Mr. Cohen is listed in “The Best Lawyers in America” (Woodward/White), “Who’s Who in American Law” (Marquis), “New Jersey Magazine,” and “New York Magazine,” as one of New Jersey and New York’s top super lawyers.
-He received Martindale-Hubbell’s highest rating of AV for over 15 consecutive years since 1996.
+Mr. Cohen is listed in The Best Lawyers in America (Woodward/White), Who’s Who in American Law (Marquis), New Jersey Magazine, and New York Magazine, as one of New Jersey and New York’s top super lawyers.
+He has received Martindale-Hubbell’s highest rating of AV for over 20 consecutive years.
 He has received these designations based on peer recognition and professional achievement.

-Mr. Cohen is a member of the Board of Trustees of the American Labor Museum.
-He is the host of “The World of Work” radio show on WDVR-FM.
-He holds a J.D. from Rutgers School of Law – Newark and an LL.M. in Labor Law from New York University School of Law.
+Mr. Cohen holds an AB Summa Cum Laude from Rutgers College, a J.D. from Rutgers School of Law – Newark and an LL.M. in Labor Law from New York University School of Law.